 But how did she and the other researchers come to this conclusion?

 What they did was examine what happened when the state experienced its last major drought back in 2008-2009.
 While that drought only lasted one year, it was considered one of the state’s more pressing dry spells.
-But what was happening back in 2008, for those that do not remember, was the Great Recession.
-Every day there was a barrage of news reports about the economic crisis.
-The drought essentially played “second fiddle” to what was happening with the economy.
+However, it happened during the Great Recession, which at that time, was everyone’s concern.

 Jump forward to the recent drought, and we see things are very different.
-Not only was their considerable news coverage about the drought, along with far more Internet search queries, the researchers even uncovered a mathematical correlation between media coverage and reduced water consumption.
+Not only was their considerable news coverage about the drought – much the result of the power of PR – along with far more Internet search queries, the researchers even uncovered a mathematical correlation between media coverage and reduced water consumption.
 According to Kim Quesnel, with the Sandford School of Engineering:

 “For every 100-article increase over a two-month period, there was an 11 percent to 18 percent decrease in demand for water.
 With an enormous spike in media attention during the second drought, water savings across all studied areas were dramatic.”